-Steve Miles is the Farm Manager and Volunteer Coordinator for Shalom Farms.
-He has over ten years of horticultural experience with his primary focus being on sustainable methods of farming both in greenhouses and in the field.
+Steve Miles is the Farm Manager for Shalom Farms.
+He has over fifteen years of horticultural experience with his primary focus being on sustainable methods of farming both in greenhouses and in the field.
 With a Masters of Theological Studies from Vanderbilt Divinity School, he is especially passionate about the theological connections between food and faith, and he cannot imagine a job that more fully encompasses his interests.
-Steve and his wife Amanda have two boys, Eden and Asher, who love to dig in the dirt as much as he does.
-When he’s not on the farm, Steve enjoys spending time with his family, playing music that Amanda doesn’t really like, reading “good” books, and surfing the fickle waves of his beloved Outer Banks.
+Steve and his wife Amanda have three boys, Eden, Asher, and Ezra.
+When he’s not on the farm, Steve enjoys spending time with his family, playing music that Amanda doesn’t really like, reading “good” books, and surfing the fickle waves of the Outer Banks.

 Sara Schmatz, Volunteer and Education Coordinator

 Sara is thrilled to join the Shalom Farms community as Volunteer and Education Coordinator.
 She comes to Shalom after two seasons with Broadfork Farm, a small-scale, diversified, certified naturally grown farm just outside of Chesterfield’s sprawling suburbia.
 Sara holds a bachelor’s degree in theatre performance from VCU and once attended circus school in Vermont with hopes of becoming a trapeze artist.
 Her passions now lie in the rich soils of biologically managed food production, and in sharing the beauty of growing food with anyone who will listen.
 When she’s not on the farm, Sara can probably be found doing yoga, dreaming up new recipes to cook, and reading too many books at once.

 Analise Adams, Program Coordinator